Janice-M/pembetatu/README.md

 ## Description

-Pembetatu is a web application that will help us know whether a triangle is isosceles, equilateral, scalene or NOT a triangle at all.
+Pembetatu is a web application that will help users know whether a triangle is isosceles, equilateral, scalene or NOT a triangle at all.

 ## BDD